AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 | `componentType` | string | The type of components counted by the request.
 This includes `project`, `dateRange`, `annotation`, `calculatedMetric`, `segment`, `alert`, and `ScheduledJob`. |
 | `count` | integer | The number of components owned by the user |

-## PUT user asset scenario
+## Transfer user asset scenario

-Use this endpoint to transfer assets to a specified user.
+Use the **PUT user asset transfer** endpoint to transfer assets to a specified user.
 To complete an asset transfer, you will need the following:

 * The `ownerImsUserId`: the IMS user ID of the owner of the assets, found with [Configuration API](https://developer.adobe.com/cja-apis/docs/api/#tag/Configuration-API).
 * The `reciepientImsUserId`: the IMS user ID of the recipieht of the assets, found with the [Configuration API](https://developer.adobe.com/cja-apis/docs/api/#tag/Configuration-API).